otaviovin/managedatastellar/README.md

 2. **Query Stored Data from a Stellar Account**:
    - The `query_data` function allows you to query data stored in a Stellar account using the associated key.

+3. **manage_data.py**:
+   - Connects to the Stellar Testnet and performs two key operations:
+   1. Adds a key–value pair to a Stellar account (ManageData operation).
+   2. Retrieves that data back from the account.
+   You can edit the script and replace the account’s secret key and public key with your own from the Stellar Testnet.

+4. **xdr.py**:
+   - Demonstrates how to parse an XDR (External Data Representation) string returned by a Stellar transaction, convert it into a Python object, and inspect its fields.

 ## Requirements

 Make sure your development environment is set up with the following dependencies: